 - use the highest of the two fire-resistance levels (FRLs) required for each building element in that storey (see C2.8(a)); or - place a fire wall between the two different classifications (see C2.8(b) and (c)).
+In a building of mixed classification C2.8(b) clarifies that for Type A and Type B construction the FRL is the higher of that specified in Table 3 or 4 but for Type C construction it is the FRL specified in Table 5.
+This is because the FRL for firewalls in Type C construction is the same for all Classes.

 Figure C2.8(1) illustrates some examples of fire walls separating different classifications within the same storey of a building.
-In the first diagram, the public corridor must be fire-separated from the Class 6 part (as shown) or the Class 5 part to achieve total fire-separation between the different classifications.
+In the first diagram, the public corridor must be fireseparated from the Class 6 part (as shown) or the Class 5 part to achieve total fire-separation between the different classifications.
 If a doorway is located in the fire wall, it must comply with C3.5.